 Form GST Tran 1

-- Every person who is registered under the GST regime and wishes to claim the tax credit of ITC available under the pre-GST regime must file the Form Tran 1 within ninety days of the appointed date.
+- Every person who is registered under the GST regime and wishes to claim the tax credit of ITC available under the pre-GST regime must file the Form Tran 1 within 30th November 2017.

 - This form should be filed by every person who is registered under GST regime, even if he is not registered under the pre-GST regime if he wants to take credit of ITC available under the pre-GST regime.